gpjc-unirio/syp-app-eclipse/README.md

 ## Project status

 **SYPApp** is still a software prototype for academic purposes, result of a master's research in PPGI/UNIRIO (Graduate Program on Informatics in the Federal University of State of Rio de Janeiro).
-Nevertheless, its functionalities already can support screenwriters in the task of converting business process models to narratives.
+Nevertheless, its functionalities already can support screenwriters in the task of converting business process models to narratives. **SYPApp** follow the MVC (Model-View-Controller) architecture.

 ## Download